Agent-Coder/MKS22X-FinalProject/README.md

   - images.pde allows for initialization of PImage for each individual sprite
   - importImages.pde allows for loadImage() to be called for each individual sprite, references sprites in sprites folder
 - imported sprites for the three playable Pokemon
+- implemented the other two playable Pokemon.
+Players now have access to three different Pokemon to play as!